BurnyCoder/drone-ai/README.md

 # Testing Mode (Optional)
 TESTING_MODE=false # Set to true to enable testing mode, false or omit for RTMP mode (default) TEST_IMAGE_DIR=./test_images # Path to the directory containing images for testing mode
+# OpenAI Analysis Condition (Optional)
+OPENAI_CONDITION_PERSON=true # Set to true to only send images to OpenAI if YOLO detects a person (default).
+Set to false to always send.
 ```

 ### Configuration Options